 - All ICDs have a built-in pacemaker.
 Your heart may need pacing if it is beating too slowly or too fast, or if you have had a shock from the ICD.

-The procedure usually takes 2 to 3 hours.
+The procedure most often takes 2 to 3 hours.

 Why the Procedure is Performed